Balikpapan–Samarinda Toll Road

-Balikpapan–Samarinda Toll Road or Balsam Toll Road is an expressway which is constructed to connect Balikpapan with Samarinda of East Kalimantan, Indonesia as well as the proposed new capital city of the country.
+Balikpapan–Samarinda Toll Road or Balsam Toll Road is a controlled-access toll road which is constructed to connect Balikpapan with Samarinda of East Kalimantan, Indonesia as well as the proposed new capital city of the country.

 History

-This is the first expressway in Borneo island, including its Indonesian part.
+This is the first expressway in Kalimantan (Indonesian portion), second in the entire Borneo island after Tun Salahuddin Toll Bridge, Sarawak, Malaysia was completed in 2003.
 The toll road is 99.3 km long.
 Samboja-Samarinda section (58.7 km) of the toll road has been inaugurated by President Joko Widodo on 17 December 2019.
-On 24 August 2021, the toll has officially connected both Balikpapan and Samarinda through the inaugurations of sections I and V.
+On 24 August 2021, the toll has officially connected both Balikpapan and Samarinda through the inaugurations of sections I and V. However Audit Board of Indonesia in August 2024 announced that nearly IDR 55 billion has been embezzled by Wijaya Karya from the funds allocated the toll road project.
+The toll road is also known as the least traveled toll road in Indonesia.